Boyd County Public Schools (Kentucky)

 Boyd County Public Schools is a school district based in Boyd County, Kentucky.
 The district serves the area within Catlettsburg and the rest of Boyd County, excluding the city of Ashland and the census-designated place of Westwood, each of which has its own school district.
+As of 2025, the district hosts 2701 students and 232 teachers across 9 schools.